codevalley/zerodown/README.md

    # If you installed the package
    zerodown serve /path/to/your/site

-   # Or using the run script
+   # Or using the CLI script
-   python run_zerodown.py serve /path/to/your/site
+   python zd_cli.py serve /path/to/your/site
    ```
    Then visit `http://localhost:8000` in your browser. ✨